kshedden/numpy_workshop/numpy_basics.md

 p = np.prod(x, 1)
 ```

-Some reducing methods only have the function form:
+But some reducing methods only have the function form:

 ```
 q = md.median(x, 1) # there is no x.median(1)